geekboyuk/flock-test-backend/thoughts.md

 * It should ba consistent and return errors only when it needs to.
 * It should follow best practices.
 * There is only one route version.  accept-version header should be used, but only when needed.
 We'll set this up in the project and add a note.
+* Using latest version of Node, although in production may be better to run with latest LTS version